awslabs/fhir-works-on-aws-authz-rbac/README.md

 Please visit [fhir-works-on-aws-deployment](https://github.com/awslabs/fhir-works-on-aws-deployment) for overall vision of the project and for more context.

 This package is an implementation of the authorization interface from the [FHIR Works interface](https://github.com/awslabs/fhir-works-on-aws-interface).
 It uses role based access control (RBAC) to limit access to certain resource types and what operations one can do on those resource types.
-Cognito User groups are used to determine which roles the user has and can be found in the claims within the incoming JWT access token.
-This means that the user must correctly obtained an access token from cognito by using scopes of either:
+Cognito User Groups are used to determine which roles the user has.
+The User Group information is passed along in the OAuth access token when a user makes a request to the FHIR API.
+This means that the user must correctly obtained an access token from Cognito by using scopes of either:

 - `openid profile` Must have both
 - `aws.cognito.signin.user.admin`